Devopriya-Tirtho/Visualization-Dashboard-for-Brassica-napus/README.md

 ## Overview

-This project is a comprehensive visualization dashboard designed to interactively display data related to Bacillus subtilis (other species' dataset will be added).
+This project is a comprehensive visualization dashboard designed to interactively display data related to Brassica napus.
 The dashboard supports multiple types of visualizations, including 3D and 2D graph visualizations, heatmaps, and parallel plots.
 Users can interact with the data through various controls such as sliders, checkboxes, and range selectors.

 ## Features